nymda/WinTerrEdit/README.md

 ### Features
 - Inventory / Coins / Ammo editing
+- Item prefix and quantity editing
-- Health / Mana filling and editing
+- Health and Mana filling / editing
-- Name / Colour editing
+- Name and Colour editing
 - Portable EXE, no dependancies
 - Automatic reloading and saving
 - Easy to use GUI